stephennancekivell/stephennancekivell.github.io/_posts/2021-03-27-sql-join-queries-temporary-tables.md

 order by oi.created desc limit 10;
 ```

-It annoying that you need two copies of the created time field.
+It is annoying that you need two copies of the created time field.
 One way to keep the field up to date would be with triggers.

-Luckily there is a another property we can use to make it easier by changing the query.
+Luckily there is another property we can use to make the query easier.
 Because our database is using incrementing primary keys we can use the `object_id` as a proxy for `created` in the sort.

 For example
 ```sql